 Yellow Fever vaccination: is it safe?

-If, after assessment, the risks to health are considered to outweigh the benefits, an exemption certificate may be issued by a registered Yellow Fever Vaccination Centre, such as the TrExMed Travel Clinic.
+If, after careful assessment, the risks to health are considered to outweigh the benefits, an exemption certificate for Immigration purposes may be issued by a registered Yellow Fever Vaccination Centre, such as the TrExMed Travel Clinic.

 Yellow Fever Consultation